mwanakijiji/rrlfe/docs/tutorial_gen.rst

 calibration you just made to a basis set of low-resolution spectra.
 In Spalding et al. 2023, we used spectra taken from McDonald Observatory.

-Once you have done so, run the following mini-pipeline:
+Once you have done so and have retrieved [Fe/H] values from a basis set of empirical spectra, you can run the following mini-pipeline:

 .. code-block:: python

     import high_level_application_accordion as pipeline

-    stem_abs = "/Users/bandari/Documents/git.repos/rrlfe/"
+    stem_abs = "/Users/myname/directory1/directory2/rrlfe/"
+    stem_string = 'rrlfe_io_test/'

     test_gen = pipeline.GenerateCalib()